-The 2020 stream season may have looked a little different, but the team pressed on! those are "normal" hiccups that happen in some form every year.
+The 2020 stream season may have looked a little different, but the team pressed on!

 The list of interested landowners on agriculturally impaired streams continues to grow.
 We'll have a full schedule in 2021 (fingers crossed) and have plenty of planning and design work to keep everyone busy this fall and winter.